rancher/dashboard/docs/developer/api-resources-and-schemas.md

 ## Steve

-Steve is newer, and the primary one used here.
+Steve is newer, and the primary API used here.
 It works in the opposite direction, starting with a completely unopinionated view of every resource available in a cluster, and then adding custom logic only where needed.
 Every type and every namespace are directly addressable.
 This still adds some critical functionality over directly talking to the k8s API, such as:

 - It's presented following our [api-spec](https://github.com/rancher/api-spec), so the same client libraries work for any of our APIs, including the in-browser generic [api-ui](https://github.com/rancher/api-ui).
 - "Watches" to find out when a resource changes are aggregated into a single websocket which keeps track of what's connected and can resume the stream, rather than many independent calls to the native k8s implementation